Notice of Pre-AIA or AIA Status

 Subject Matter Eligibility Analysis Step 2A Prong 1:

-“wherein the reference features comprise at least one of a continuous feature or a discrete feature, and the performing encoding processing on a plurality of reference features to obtain an encoding feature of each reference feature comprises” (a mental process that can be performed in the human mind with the aid of pen and paper, i.e. evaluation; See Specification par.
+“wherein the reference features comprise at least one of a continuous feature or a discrete feature, and the performing encoding processing on a plurality of reference features to obtain an encoding feature of each reference feature of the target object comprises” (a mental process that can be performed in the human mind with the aid of pen and paper, i.e. evaluation; See Specification par.
 57, Object feature can be a user’s age, which can be represented as a numerical value.
 Converting a user’s age to binary is a form of encoding and can be performed in the human mind with the aid of pen and paper.)

 “performing, when the reference features are the continuous features, discretization processing on the continuous features to obtain discrete features of the continuous features, and performing encoding processing on the discrete features of the continuous features to obtain encoding features of the continuous features” (a mental process that can be performed in the human mind with the aid of pen and paper, i.e. evaluation; See Specification par.
 79)